-There are many ways a couple can become legally divorced.
-We are going to simplify the divorce options into some very broad categories, but keep in mind there are lots of variations for each.
-It is also important not to see any one option as good or bad because they each have unique pros and cons based on the couple’s circumstances, goals and needs.
+Couples can become legally divorced in many ways.
+If we were to simply the divorce options into very broad categories, there would only be two.
+It is important not to see any specific option as good or bad because they each have unique pros and cons based on the couple’s circumstances, goals and needs.

 This is the process that many people think of first when they hear the word divorce.
 It begins when one of the parties files an initial request for divorce with the clerk of the court.
 The other spouse will be served with copies of the divorce request and will have 20 days to provide a response.
 After this, the case can take many different paths, but usually involves exchange of documents and information (discovery) and mediation (required by most Florida courts).
 Any issues that the couple cannot agree upon will proceed to trial.
 At trial, a judge will listen to legal arguments for each spouse and make a final ruling that both spouses must abide by.

 It is important to understand that just because a couple is in a litigated option, it does not mean it has to be nasty or unpleasant.
 In fact, most cases in central Florida settle prior to there being an actual final trial.